1franck/cvepack/README.md

 # :space_invader: CVEPack

-CVEPack is a tool to detect vulnerabilities in packages.
+CVEPack is a tool to detect automatically vulnerabilities in packages from various ecosystems.

-It uses [GitHub Advisory Database](https://github.com/github/advisory-database) as source for detecting CVEs.
+It uses a [compiled](https://github.com/1franck/cvepack-database) version of [GitHub Advisory Database](https://github.com/github/advisory-database) as source for detecting CVEs.

-Be aware, this is a proof of concept and a work in progress.

 #### Ecosystems supported